-- 1. Freedom of teaching and research/creative activities (for the University's statement on Academic Freedom, see Section II); - 2.
-A sufficient degree of economic security to make the profession attractive to men and women of ability; and - 3.
-Institutional continuity and stability through a substantial contingent of faculty with long-range commitment to WKU.
+- 1. Freedom of teaching and research/creative activities (for the University's statement on Academic Freedom, see Section II): - 2.
+A sufficient degree of economic security to make the profession attractive; and - 3.
+Institutional continuity and stability through a substantial contingent of faculty with longrange commitment to WKU.